InterCity: Romania

 Currently InterCity lines link the capital Bucharest to Brașov, Arad, Oradea, Cluj-Napoca, Târgu Mureș, Galați (all once daily), Suceava, Iași (twice daily), Piatra Neamț (once daily), Bacău (4x daily), Ploiești (6x daily), Craiova (twice daily) and Timișoara (once daily).
 There are also international trains branded as InterCity between the Hungarian capital, Budapest and some Transylvanian cities such as Cluj-Napoca, Târgu Mureș, Brașov, and others.
 These trains usually have specific names (Harghita, Ady Endre, etc.).

 In the case of IC service running partially or totally on electrified lines as well as international IC-s locomotive-hauled trains are used.
 For some trains running exclusively on unelectrified lines (mainly in northern Transilvania) Siemens Desiro DMU-s are preferred.
 These trainsets look similar to standard Desiro DMU-s used for regional trains but have a different interior design with more comfortable seating.

 All IC trains use 1st and 2nd class coaches with air conditioning, having automatic doors and a higher level of comfort than InterRegio trains.
 In order to compete with regional airlines, CFR Călători introduced special Business class coaches on the IC trains running between Oradea and Bucharest and Timișoara and Bucharest.
 The new class can be divided into two slightly different premium service levels, Business Exclusiv (1A) and Business Standard (1B).
 All of these coaches have wireless internet and wall sockets in order to permit the use of laptops, 4 channel audio system, bar, Exclusiv further providing larger space per customer, special leather seating and LCD screens for each seat.

-The maximum speed on the Romanian Railways network is 160 km/h on the Bucharest - Constanța line, 140 km/h on the Bucharest - Ploiești - Câmpina line as well as on some sections of the Line 500.
+The maximum speed on the Romanian Railways network is 160 km/h on the Bucharest - Constanța line, 140 km/h on the Bucharest - Ploiești line.
 The design speed for the rest of the network is either 120 km/h or 100 km/h.

-In 2014, InterCity trains were replaced in their entirety by InterRegio trains, only to make an illegal comeback (train sets don't respect all the obligatory criteria for InterCity trains ironically signed by the same government a few months prior to their comeback) in 2022, with the new train timelist.
+In 2014, InterCity trains were replaced in their entirety by InterRegio trains, only to make an illegal comeback (train sets do not respect all the obligatory criteria for InterCity trains ironically signed by the same government a few months prior to their comeback) in 2022, with the new train timelist.

 Serbia

-Currently InterCity lines link the capital Belgrade to Novi Sad, Subotica and Prijepolje.
-There is new interCity service between Belgrade and Novi Sad called Soko witch uses Stadler KISS and speed up to 200km/h.
+From March 2022, state company called Srbija Voz operates InterCity route from Belgrade, the capital, to Novi Sad using 3 Stadler KISS EMUs reaching speeds up to 200 km/h, with journey length of 36 minutes.
+A massive expansion of IC routes is planned after the completion of Belgrade – Budapest and Belgrade – Niš high-speed lines.